DaimyoHub/KawaLang/README.md

         env = ["p"; "p.x"; "p.y"]
         get "p.x" from env : ok

-    This design is obviously expensive in memory, and time of environment construction, because we must expand each object of an environment to make their attributes visible.
+    *With a better design (without expanding)*
-    Hence, I've decided to make fix this issue, making every attributes of an object visible in an environment only containing the object.
+    Hence, I've decided to fix this issue, making every attributes of an object visible in an environment only containing the object.

         env = ["p"]